ThatSINEWAVE/Malicious-URLs-DB/README.md

 - `Malware-Pages.json`: Within this JSON file are listed URLs known to host malware or engage in distributing malicious software.
 These pages pose a significant threat to users' devices and cybersecurity.

+- `Compromised-Discord-Accounts.json`: This JSON file contains the full list of details and info about all the compromised accounts I have personally found over time.
+Most of the compromised accounts in this list were used / are actively used in phishing campaigns.

 <div align="center">

 ## ☕ [Support my work on Ko-Fi](https://ko-fi.com/thatsinewave)